DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑A. Create an AWS CloudFormation template that defines an AWS Inspector rule to check whether EBS encryption is enabled.
 Save the template to an Amazon S3 bucket that has been shared with all accounts within the company.
 Update the account creation script pointing to the CloudFormation template in Amazon S3.

-- ##### 🔑B. Create an AWS Config organizational rule to check whether EBS encryption is enabled and deploy the rule using the AWS CLI.
+- ##### 🔑B. Create an <mark>AWS Config organizational rule</mark> to check whether EBS encryption is enabled and deploy the rule using the AWS CLI.
 Create and apply an SCP to prohibit stopping and deleting AWS Config across the organization.

 - 🔑C. Create an SCP in Organizations.
 Set the policy to prevent the launch of Amazon EC2 instances without encryption on the EBS volumes using a conditional expression.
 Apply the SCP to all AWS accounts.
 Use Amazon Athena to analyze the AWS CloudTrail output, looking for events that deny an ec2:RunInstances action.